qwrttqr/go-rate-limiter/README.md

 ## What will be done

-1. Distributed state control via Redis, etcd.
+1. Distributed state control via etcd.
 2. Admin part with limiting statistic in PostgreSQL
-3. Ability to use this rate-limiter as middleware in your service and as standalone service
+3. Ability to use this rate-limiter as middleware in your service
 4. Support of gRPC

 ## How to use